Functional Behaviour Assessment and Behaviour

-A practical teacher's guide to Functional Behaviour Assessments (FBA) and Behaviour Intervention Plans (BIP): the ABC model, four functions of behaviour, IDEA requirements, and step-by-step implementation.
+A practical teacher's guide to Functional Behaviour Assessments (FBA) and Behaviour Intervention Plans (BIP): the ABC model, four functions of behaviour.

 A Functional Behaviour Assessment (FBA) is a systematic process for identifying why a student engages in challenging behaviour.
 A Behaviour Intervention Plan (BIP) is the documented response to that assessment: a structured, evidence-based plan that replaces the problem behaviour with a more appropriate one.
 Both tools are rooted in applied behaviour analysis, and both are grounded in a straightforward premise.
 All behaviour serves a function for the person engaging in it.
 If you understand the function, you can teach a replacement.